 When using this solution please put it inside your home not outside where bees can take it back to the hive.

-DID YOU KNOW … That most types of ants eat sugar when they’re active, and protein when they’re less active!
+Did you know that most types of ants eat sugar when they’re active, and protein when they’re less active?

-To get rid of them, this simple, natural solution works a treat without the harsh chemicals of conventional ant killer.
+To get rid of them, this simple, natural solution works a treat without the harsh chemicals of a conventional ant killer.

-This method is not to be used outside where bees have access as they will be attracted to the honey and thus bring it back to the hive which could devastate the colony.
+This method is not to be used outside where bees have access as they will be attracted to the honey and bring it back to the hive which could devastate the colony.
 Please be especially careful in late summer/autumn when the natural food supply has dwindled.
 Thanks to the Taranaki Bee Keepers Club for this very important information.

-The honey and borax method worked very well for me, however if the honey doesn’t work, you can try using smooth peanut butter and borax in the same ratio, add a little water so it mixes into a paste – this should get rid of any protein hungry ants.
+The honey and borax method worked very well for me, however if the honey doesn’t work, you can try using smooth peanut butter and borax in the same ratio.
+Add a little water so it mixes into a paste – this should get rid of any protein hungry ants.

 We’d love to hear your feedback, email us at [email protected]